forestgrape/coronavirus/index.md

    * it is known that viruses causing common cold are transmitted through droplets.
 These viruses can weaken the immune system [[kikkert](#kikkert)] and therefore could induce an increased infection risk.
    * avoiding a common cold or flu is important, because Covid-19 can be somewhat similar.
 This means quarantine for you and your close contacts and figuring out all the people you could have infected and informe them.

-  But do NOT rely on hygiene alone, since there is strong evidence, that the majority of [transmissions occur through indoor air](#spread-patterns) and not with droplets.
+  But do NOT rely on hygiene alone, since there is strong evidence, that the majority of [transmissions occur through indoor air](#spread-patterns) and not with droplets or fomites.

-- Public Transport:
-     * Ventilation is key in public transport.
-If possible open the windows at least from time to time, this works well thanks to the outside airflow.
-Always to max, turn off in tunnels and never put on circulation.
-Consider wearing a mask, especially if crowded and not well/unclear ventilated.
-     * If there are old toilets, that go to the rails, don't use them, _never_ use to shit!

 -  Observe your body, write down the observations and if possible measure: Measure your temperature several times every day and best in the same situations and record the values.
-As a slightly increased temperature can be an early sign of a possible Sars-Cov-2 infection.
-This can be as low as one or only half a degree, going up from 35 to 35.5 or 36.
+An increased temperature can be an early sign of a possible Sars-Cov-2 infection.
+However many people have only a slight increase, which doesn't "meet the definition of fever", see [Covid-19 symptoms](#symptoms).
+Your temperature if measured on the forehead may go from a typical 35 to 36 degrees.
+Side note: It's time [for medicine] to move on from digitalization and black-white schemes to the continuous colorspace of Bayesian statistics.
 Keep in mind that the temperature varies during a day and with the activities performed.
 That's why several measurements. <br>
-    It is crucial to measure the temperature accurately since many people have only a slightly increased temperature, which doesn't "meet the definition of fever", see [Covid-19](#covid).
-Your temperature if measured on the forehead may go from a typical 35.5 to 36.5 degree.
-Side note: It's time [for medicine] to move on from digitalization and black-white schemes to the continuous colorspace of Bayesian statistics.
-The more common Covid-19 in your region is, the more likely it is that an observed infection is Covid-19.
-In my case - South East Switzerland, a day hike away from Nothern Italy - Covid-19 is currently the most prevalent disease.
+    The more common Covid-19 in your region is, the more likely it is an observed infection is Covid-19 and not flu/common cold.
+In my case - South East Switzerland, a day hike away from Nothern Italy - Covid-19 is/was the most prevalent disease.

 - Live a healthy lifestyle
     * sleep enough, eat healthily, relax and do some sport